Ardiel Cider House - Georgian Hills Vineyard

 Enjoy an array of organic options in Spy’s memorable tasting room and deck.
 Here you can check out Spy’s German-made copper distiller, the only one of its kind in the area.
 For a truly unique offering, try Spy’s artisanal apple brandy!
 Their creative food pairings will leave you with a pleased palette and promises to return.

 Available at stop #6, #12, #18 and select LCBOs.

 Thornbury Craft Co.

-Thornbury Cider is the flagship product of Thornbury Village Cider House & Brewery.
-They proudly craft our cider in the midst of 7,500 acres of apple orchards, in the heart of apple country.
+Thornbury Cider is the flagship product of Thornbury Craft Cider House & Brewery; located in the heart of apple country.

 Available at stop #20 and select LCBOs.

 Perched between the Beaver and Big Head River Valleys, Windswept Farm is a micro-cidery and fermentory on a little slice of paradise.
 They have spent the past couple years grafting and planting over 1000 trees, and they’re always on the hunt for new sources and varieties of heirloom apples, pears and other edibles to add to the orchards.

 Windswept practices a low intervention approach to cider making which focuses on the natural characteristics of the fruit and orchards they work with.
 Their Jun Probiotic Honey Tonics, also know as the champagne of kombuchas, are rich in antioxidants, great for your gut and absolutely delicious – learn more here.

 Available online at windsweptcider.com and at trail stop #27